joaquimlcbfranco/java-exercises/README.md

 # java-exercises
-A repo where I store my java practice exercises
+A repo where I store my java practice projects and exercises